Sports Knee Injuries

 • graded return to sport based on symptoms, confidence, and functional testing

-If your sport places high demand on the knee, structured sports physiotherapy can help bridge the gap between feeling better and being ready to perform again.
+If your sport places high demand on the knee, structured sports physiotherapy can help bridge the gap between feeling better and being ready to train again.

 Return-to-sport priorities

 No. Many people improve with education, exercise-based rehabilitation, and graded return to sport.
-Surgery may still be useful for some cases, such as ACL instability affecting function, certain locked meniscus tears, or injuries that fail to progress with good non-surgical care.
+Surgery may still be useful for some cases, such as repeated ACL instability, locked meniscus tears, or injuries that do not progress with good non-surgical care.

 If you are weighing up options, this related guide may help: can a torn meniscus heal without surgery?

 Prevention focuses on smarter load management, better movement control, and strong lower-limb capacity.
-This is especially important when returning after time off, increasing training volume, or preparing for higher-speed sport.
+This matters when returning after time off, increasing training volume, or preparing for higher-speed sport.

 • use neuromuscular warm-ups before training and matches